vilisimo/website/content/projects/_index.md

 ---
-title: Projects
-description: Projects that I have been dabbling with recently
+description: Projects that I have been dabbling with recently.
+Click on the title to see more details.
 ---